dell/csm-docs/content/docs/getting-started/installation/installationwizard/operator.md

 > Starting from **CSM version 1.16**, users can utilize the **`version`** parameter (as defined in the `values.yaml` file) for both installation and upgrade.
 When using this parameter, there are two approaches:
 >
 - **ConfigMap Approach:**
-Create a ConfigMap specifying the required images and apply it to the operator’s namespace.
+Create a ConfigMap specifying the required images and apply it to the operator’s namespace prior applying the CR.
 The operator will pull and apply the images defined in the ConfigMap.

    **NOTE:** If a ConfigMap is applied, it takes the highest precedence, and any other image source configuration (such as `customRegistry`) will not be used.